April 18, 2018 Healthcare Fraud

 Generally speaking, Medicare and Medicaid do not reimburse for prescriptions caused by off-label marketing.
 However, Medicare and Medicaid often have no way of knowing which prescriptions were caused by off-label marketing.
 Thus, when a manufacturer causes an off-label prescription to be written, Medicare and Medicaid often pay for the prescription because they are unaware that it was caused by illegal marketing.

-That said, the Department of Justice, and the Courts, have recognized that a manufacturer’s promotion of a drug for an off-label purpose amounts to an inducement to doctors, hospitals, or pharmacies to submit a fraudulent claim to the government for reimbursement.
+That said, the Department of Justice and the Courts, have recognized that a manufacturer’s promotion of a drug for an off-label purpose amounts to an inducement to doctors, hospitals, or pharmacies to submit a fraudulent claim to the government for reimbursement.
 Because the False Claims Act (“FCA”) explicitly holds liable a party that causes another to submit a fraudulent claim, see 31 U.S.C.
 3729(a)(1)(A), many actions against drug manufacturers premised on improper marketing have been successful.
 Because drug manufacturers typically operate throughout the United States, these cases frequently involve very large amount of money.
 Several have settled for hundreds of millions, and even billions, of dollars.
-Click here to read more about reporting Medicare and Medicaid fraud.

 3. False Claims and Freedom of Speech